Macsok/Macsok/README.md

 🌱 I'm currently expanding my skills in networking, security of operating systems, artificial intelligence and computer vision.

-💻 On my GitHub, you'll find small projects (mostly algorithms) and code repositories where I share my experiments and implementations.
+💻 On my GitHub, you'll find projects and code repositories where I share my experiments and implementations.
     Also I upload modified code and solved problems from courses I take.

 # **Tech stack**